wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

 {% include _toc.html %}

-<a target="_blank" href="https://wilsonmar.github.io/azure-devops/">This page</a> contains "deep dive" notes for learning and using DevSecOps using Microsoft's Azure DevOps services.
+<a target="_blank" href="https://wilsonmar.github.io/azure-devops/">This page</a> contains succinct "deep dive" notes about learning and using Microsoft's Azure DevOps services.

 ## Why?